 In the next four years, the County will see a continued reduction in the growth of its income due to the State’s claim of Hamilton County being “overpaid” in earlier years.
 As recent history demonstrates, the State Legislature is unpredictable in their actions affecting local governments.
 To avoid unreasonable tax increases or unnecessary new taxes from being imposed, the Council needs members who will thoroughly examine a project on its merits and not hesitate to vote NO if needed.
-I have been the most consistent Council member in this regard.
+I was the most consistent Council member in this regard.

 In my first term, I asked to be elected to the County Council and gave four promises to be judged upon: